Welcome

 This article has covered the following key knowledge points:

-• UK courts must interpret legislation compatibly with Convention rights where possible (s 3 HRA).
+• UK courts and tribunals must interpret and apply all legislation compatibly with Convention rights, so far as it is possible to do so, regardless of whether the statute is new, old, or unambiguous (s 3 HRA).

 Key Terms and Concepts